maithilimukherjee/snackify-auth/README.md

 ## backstory — why this API exists

 i’m a coder who also loves to cook. one evening, i stood in front of my fridge with zero ideas for what to make. i wished some app would just suggest recipes based on what i had.
-my tech-girly brain was like, “um, you can code that yourself.” so i did. customizing my own tool felt cooler than using whatever’s already out there, plus i got to flex both my backend skills and my love for food. so here's my very own api that i coded from scratch. presenting to you, **snackify-auth**.
+my tech-girly brain was like, “um, you can code that yourself.” and i did. customizing my own tool felt cooler than using whatever’s already out there, plus i got to flex both my backend skills and my love for food. so here's my very own api that i coded from scratch. presenting to you, **snackify-auth**.
 ---